 Methods

 In this study, our goal is to determine if perceptual adaptation to speech is contingent on a listener’s attention being directed towards a given talker.
-We therefore aim to emulate two distinct talkers, which participants will hear speak simultaneously.
+We therefore aim to emulate two distinct talkers, which participants hear speak simultaneously.
 Listeners will then perform a lexical recognition task for the speech of one talker (referred to as the Attended Talker henceforth), and then we will compare participants’ adaptation to both the Attended Talker and the Unattended Talker.
-If perceptual adaptation requires a listener to be attending to the talker, then we would expect participants to only adapt to the attended talker.
+When encountered in a context that lacks competing stimulation, perceptual adaptation to phonetic cues is automatic (XX).
+However, if perceptual adaptation requires a listener to be attending to the talker, then we would expect participants to only adapt to the Attended Talker.
 If perceptual adaptation does not require attention directed towards a given talker, then we would expect participants to exhibit adaptation for both talkers.